 Website: Le Printemps Haussman

-Forum des Halles sits on the original site of Paris’ central fresh food market, which has since then been replaced with this modern and refined large shopping center.
+Looking for some of the best stores in Paris?
+Look no further than Westfield Forum des Halles.
+It sits on the original site of Paris’ central fresh food market, which has since been replaced with this modern and refined large shopping center.
 The mall is particularly notable for its dramatic architecture, as well as its connectivity to Paris’ public transportation through the RER and metro hub.
 With over 42 million visitors a year, it is the second most visited mall in Paris.
 Inside you’ll find numerous specialty boutiques and name brands, as well as restaurants and cafes.

 Address: 101 PORTE BERGER, 75001, PARIS